ChuckBV/ms-now-ppo-kairomone-2017-2yr/doc/statistical-considerations.md

  - nb does not converge, and the ranges provided by Welch/games-howell aren't intuitive.
 Need to provide these data as box plots rather than as a table.
+ - Or just do MIXED and get on with it